Yawapi/100-Days-of-machine-learning-challenge/README.md

 Day 58.
 Completed Week 3 of Data Lit on School of AI.
 Thoughts: A wealth of information about data visualization.
 Link: https://bit.ly/2IWPbyn

 Day 59.
-Working on Week 4 of Data Lit on School of AI.
-Thoughts: .
+Completed Week 4 of Data Lit on School of AI.
+Thoughts: Regression!
+One of my favorite topics.
 Link: https://bit.ly/2IWPbyn

 Day 60.
 Completed 'Bad passwords and the NIST guidelines' project on DataCamp.
 Thoughts: Using regex for pull bad passwords out of a pandas dataframe.
 Link: https://projects.datacamp.com/projects/141